MaryLvV/RepData_PeerAssessment1/PA1_template.md

       activity$Date <- ymd(activity$date)
 ```

 <p style = "color: steelblue; font-size: 12pt">  Let's look at the mean total number of steps taken per day.
 The histogram shows the distribution of total steps across all days.
-The mean and median of the daily totals is calculated. </p>
+The mean and median of the daily totals are calculated. </p>

 ```r